What are these awards for?

 Please note: The email address on the USRA application form 202 part 1 must be the student’s institutional email (@uwaterloo.ca).

-3. Complete the Biology Department Applicant Statement form online.
+3. Must complete the Biology Department Applicant Statement form online.

-4. Prompt your potential supervisor to complete the Supervisor Applicant Endorsement by the deadline.
+4. Must prompt your potential supervisor to complete the Supervisor Applicant Endorsement by the deadline.

 Application, Applicant Statement, and Supervisor Endorsement due date: